praekelt/seed-auth-api/docs/http_api.rst

     Update the details of a team.

     Admin users can update teams.
-Users with org:admin and org:write permissions for a team's organization can update teams.
+Users with org:admin permissions for a team's organization can update teams.
 Users with team:admin can modify the team that they are admin for.

     :<json str title: The title of the team.
+    :<json bool archived: True if the team is archived.

     :>json int id: the id of the updated team.
     :>json str url: The URL of the updated team.